Bombing of Stuttgart in World War II: 1944

 The most devastating year of the war for Stuttgart opened with a massive British attack against the city on 21 February 1944 by 598 bombers, losing only seven Lancasters and a single Halifax to German action thanks to two diversionary flights over the North Sea and to Munich two hours prior.
 Over the next two nights, a total of 27 Mosquito night fighters made flights to Stuttgart.

 On 25 February 1944, in the final mission of the Big Week, 268 B-17 Flying Fortresses of the 1st Bombardment Division were launched to attack Augsburg and Stuttgart.
 50 bombers of that formation struck the latter.

 Stuttgart's luck ran out with three raids in five nights in mid-July 1944.
 514 RAF bombers appeared over the city center on 25 July and caused immense damage for the loss of 21 planes.
 The RAF returned the next night with 550 bombers and annihilated the city center in the most successful attack against Stuttgart of the war.
 12 planes were lost during the operation.
 A reconnaissance flight of 30 Mosquitoes passed over the city on 28 July without loss, and were followed by the third and final July 1944 attack.
 On 28–29 July, 494 Lancasters and two Mosquitoes, from RAF Groups Nos.
 1, 3, 5 and 8, took off to attack Stuttgart.
 Lack of cloud cover left the bomber stream exposed to elements of Nachtjagdgeschwader 2, who intercepted and shot down 39 Lancasters – 19% of the force total.
-But the July raids had been devastating; nearly 1000 people had been killed and over 100,000 displaced.
+However the July raids had been devastating; nearly 1000 people had been killed and over 100,000 displaced.
 Among the dozens of buildings destroyed was the Nazi Party headquarters in the city.

 On the night of 12–13 September, 204 Lancasters and 13 Mosquitoes from Groups Nos.
 1 and 5 attacked Stuttgart.
 For the cost of 4 Lancasters, a firestorm was effected in the city.

 Four Mosquitoes flew over Stuttgart on 13–14 October.
 Later in the month, on 565 Lancasters and 18 Mosquitoes from Groups Nos.
 1, 3, 6, and 8 attacked Stuttgart in two forces on the night of 19–20 October.
 Six Lancasters were lost while immense damage was dealt to the central and eastern sections of the city.
 Among the buildings hit was the Bosch works.

 The next month, 65 Mosquitoes attacked Stuttgart in two waves on 5–6 November, followed by another 29 Mosquitoes on 21–22 November.
 Nine more Mosquitoes visited the city on 25–26 November.
 No planes were lost from any of these raids.